Our Team

 Faculty Research Assistant

-Faculty Research Assistant in Fisheries, Wildlife, and Conservation Sciences at Oregon State University
+Faculty Research Assistant in Dept. of Fisheries, Wildlife, and Conservation Sciences at Oregon State University

 Lauren is a social scientist driven by a desire to support both human communities and the ecological systems they depend on, recognizing the close connections between people and their surrounding environments.
 Her previous work aimed to identify ways to help shellfish farmers navigate changing social, economic, environmental, and policy conditions affecting their livelihoods.
 She is a lifelong Oregon resident and is eager to explore human-wildlife interactions in her home state.